sktime/community-org/grant_proposals/README.md

 Not successful.

-### 2021, submitted to EPSRC
+### 2021, submitted to EPSRC by Bagnall

 [full proposal as pdf](https://github.com/sktime/community-org/blob/main/grant_proposals/2021-EPSRC/2021-10_EPSRC.pdf)

-Proposal is a rehash of the 2019 proposal.

-Submitted by Tony Bagnall - co-PI on the 2019 proposal - who wrote Franz Kiraly out of it, last minute.
+Bagnall's 2021 proposal plagiarizes Kiraly's 2019 proposal - [plagiarism report](https://github.com/sktime/community-org/blob/main/grant_proposals/2021-EPSRC/sktime_plagiarism.pdf)

 Successfully awarded.

 Control of the grant was removed from the sktime project against the protest of the community council, and spent without input from the sktime project whatsoever.